 Portland House Ant Control

 As the colonies mature, swarmers will leave the nest primarily from May to mid-July in search of a partner to mate.
 Males perform no other function than to mate with the queen and die a few days later.
 The new queens then establish colonies of their own.
-After producing the first group of eggs, the queen is cleaned, fed, and cared for by the workers so that she is free to produce more eggs.
+After she produces the first group of eggs, the queen is cleaned, fed, and cared for by the workers so that she is free to produce more eggs.
 During the summer, it takes about 34 to 83 days for the eggs to develop into adults.
 Once a colony has been established, queens will continue laying eggs until late fall, producing a total of four to five generations per year.

-- Around hot-water pipes and heaters
+- The area around hot-water pipes and heaters

 - In crevices around sinks and cupboards